Cost of Knee Embolization

 Genicular artery embolization (GAE) is a minimally invasive procedure that is performed to alleviate chronic knee pain caused by osteoarthritis or other knee conditions.
 The procedure involves blocking the blood flow to the genicular arteries, which supply blood to the knee joint, thereby reducing pain.

 The cost of GAE can vary depending on several factors, including the healthcare provider, geographic location, and insurance coverage.
-According to the Healthcare Bluebook, the fair price range for GAE is between $7,236 and $15,107.
-This cost includes the procedure itself, as well as any pre-operative and post-operative care that may be required.
+The cost includes the procedure itself, as well as any pre-operative and post-operative care that may be required.